Most Efficient Solar Panels 2026 — Top 15 Rankings

 PERC (Passivated Emitter Rear Contact) was the workhorse of 2018–2023.
 It uses p-type silicon with a rear passivation layer, reaching 20.5–22.5% efficiency.
 PERC is now being phased out — production dropped from 60% of the global market in 2023 to under 5% in 2026.
 Its theoretical ceiling of ~24.5% means there's little room left to improve.

 TOPCon (Tunnel Oxide Passivated Contact) is the current mainstream leader.
 It uses n-type silicon with an ultra-thin tunnel oxide layer for better electron collection, reaching 22–24.8% efficiency.
-TOPCon makes up roughly 65% of global production in 2026 and has achieved near cost-parity with PERC.
-Every major manufacturer (LONGi, Jinko, Trina, JA Solar, Canadian Solar) has fully transitioned.
+TOPCon makes up roughly 65% of global production in 2026 and has reached cost parity with PERC.
+Every major manufacturer (LONGi, Jinko, Trina, JA Solar, Canadian Solar, Astronergy) has fully transitioned.
+Cell-level records keep rising: JinkoSolar's mass-production M10 cell hit 26.66% in February 2026, and Trinasolar's THBC architecture (TOPCon-compatible Hybrid Back Contact) crossed 28.00% on 27 April 2026 — the first time a large-area 210R silicon cell did so.

 HJT (Heterojunction) sandwiches crystalline silicon between amorphous silicon layers.
 This gives it the industry's best temperature coefficient (−0.24 to −0.26%/°C) and excellent bifaciality (85–95%).
-STC efficiency reaches 22.3–23.5%, but real-world yield in hot climates can exceed TOPCon.
+STC efficiency reaches 22.6–23.8%, but real-world yield in hot climates can exceed TOPCon.
 The tradeoff: HJT costs 15–30% more per watt to manufacture.
+Cell records have climbed fast — Trinasolar set 27.08% in December 2024, and Risen reached 26.61% in mass production (740 W modules).
+2026 also saw the bifacial gap narrow on the TOPCon side: JinkoSolar's Tiger Neo 3.0 reaches 85±5% bifaciality, the first time mainstream TOPCon matches HJT's rear-side gain.

 STC Efficiency vs Real-World Performance